Secular trends for dark traits, affective empathy, and adverse experiences in medical students

 Good Day

 You are invited to participate in a research study conducted by Dr. Joshua Davimes (Principal Investigator) and co-investigators: Ms. Vanessa Visser, Dr. Victoria Williams, and Prof. Mitchell A. Cox from Wits University.
-The study has been reviewed and approved by the Human Research Ethics Committee (Medical).
+The study has been reviewed and approved by the Wits Human Research Ethics Committee (Medical- Certificate No. M250731).

-The aim of this study is to explore personality traits in medical students, with a focus on the Dark Factor of Personality (D), empathy levels, and adverse childhood experiences (ACEs), specifically to understand how these traits present in medical students as part of an academic study.
-There are no direct benefits to participants for taking part in this study.
+The aim of this study is to explore personality traits in medical students, with a focus on the Dark Factor of Personality (D), empathy levels, and adverse childhood experiences (ACEs), to better understand how these variables may present in medical students in an academic research context.
+There are no direct benefits to participants; however, the findings may contribute to improved understanding of wellbeing and professional development in medical training.

 What will participation involve?